Info Agency Main Banner Content

 Other vaccinations you may need include the human papillomavirus (HPV), hepatitis A, hepatitis B, meningococcal disease, chickenpox (varicella), and the measles, mumps and rubella (MMR) vaccines.
 Certain vaccinations that are not a part of the recommendations for adults living in the United States, may also be recommended for international travel, such as the typhoid or yellow fever vaccines.

-For more information on adult immunizations, please visit the CDC website: http://www.cdc.gov/vaccines/adults/index.html
+For more information on adult immunizations, please visit the CDC adult immunization website.

 Where Can I Go to Receive Immunizations As an Adult?

-Please contact your health care provider, local health department, or pharmacy to schedule an appointment to receive vaccines.
-Click here for an interactive map of the county health departments in Indiana: http://www.in.gov/isdh/24822.htm.
+Please contact your health care provider, local (county) health department, or pharmacy to schedule an appointment to receive vaccines.
 The Indiana State Department of Health does not maintain a complete listing of medical providers or pharmacies that administer immunizations throughout our state.

 Are There Any Vaccination Programs Available for Adults Who Do Not Have Health Insurance and Need Vaccines?

-Certain providers, including birthing hospitals and prenatal clinics, in the state of Indiana are enrolled as Adult Providers in Indiana’s publicly funded vaccine program.
-These providers can offer the hepatitis vaccines and the Tdap vaccine to adults who meet certain risk factors and do not have any health insurance.
+Certain providers in the state of Indiana are enrolled as Adult Providers in Indiana’s publicly funded vaccine program.
+These providers include birthing hospitals, prenatal clinics, community health centers and local health departments.
+All providers in this program can offer the hepatitis vaccines, Human Papillomavirus (HPV) vaccine and the Tdap vaccine to adults who do not have any health insurance or have health insurance that does not cover the cost of the vaccines.
+Certain risk criteria must be met in order to be eligible for the program.

-You may click here to find a provider who is enrolled in the publicly-funded vaccine program in your county: https://chirp.in.gov/adultmap.jsp.
+You may click here to find a provider who is enrolled in the publicly-funded vaccine program in your county: Adult Provider Map.
 You may also contact the Indiana State Department of Health Immunization Division at 1(800) 701-0704 for more information about the publicly-funded vaccine program.